Your web browser is out of date

 What is the Speaker-Listener Technique?

-The Speaker-Listener technique works because it aligns with what God’s Word has to say about communication.
-The Bible tells us to be quick to listen, slow to speak, and slow to become angry (James 1:19).
-It says that we should listen to (Proverbs 18:13) and understand (Proverbs 18:2) each other before responding.
+This technique was developed by Scott Stanley and friends in Fighting for Your Marriage and A Lasting Promise), but it’s based on what God’s Word has to say about communication.
+The Bible tells us to be quick to listen, slow to speak, and slow to become angry (James 1:19), and to listen to (Proverbs 18:13) and understand (Proverbs 18:2) each other before responding.
 This technique is an effective way to put that into practice.

 Speaker-Listener Technique Rules